 Diagnosis: Check your site’s geographic traffic distribution and ensure that you’re not blocked or spammed in areas where you do not operate.
 You should also make sure that your site is specific, precise and accurate as to which geographical areas you cover.

 11. Page speed

-12. Changes in user behaviour or click-through rate
+12. Changes in click-through rate